olincollege/niche-major-finder/README.md

 ### **Cleaning Data:**
 All functions needed to clean the data files are included in the file *data_cleaning.py*.

 Option 1.
 To clean the data just collected, navigate back to the *web_scraping* folder by running `cd ..` twice.
 Here, open *data_cleaning.py* and uncomment line 475.
 This will navigate to the *testing* directory.
-Then, comment lines 476 and 477, which remove previously created files.
+Then, comment line 477, which remove previously created files.
 Uncomment line 485 to create a folder called *cleaned_data* in the *testing* directory and comment lines 487 - 489, which also remove previous files.
 Now, running *data_cleaning.py* in the terminal will create a folder called *cleaned_data* within the *testing* directory that contains all the cleaned files.

 Option 2.
 To clean the complete set of data, navigate back to the web_scraping folder by running `cd ..` twice.
 Here, run *data_cleaning.py*.
 This will delete the cleaned csvs in *cleaned_data* that currently exist and replace them with the recleaned versions of the files in *raw_data*.

 ### **Visualizing Data:**
 All functions needed to visualize the data files are included in the file *data_visualization.py*.

-*Disclaimer: To plot with geopandas, 3 files needed to be directly downloaded from the following link: https://github.com/joncutrer/geopandas-tutorial/tree/master/data.
-They are usa-states-census-2014.dbf, usa-states-census-2014.shp, and usa-states-census-2014.shx.
-These are necessary to create the map of the US that we use to visualize our data.
-Below are the steps to download it.*
+*Disclaimer: To plot with geopandas, values for all states need to be added, which is not possible when using the self-generated data that is present in the testing file.
+For this reason, only the first 3 graphs will be seen if plotting with the shorter data.
+However, using the full raw_data as explained in option 2 will generate all of the plots.*

 #### **Setting Up:**
 1. Open the GitHub link listed above
 2. From here, download the 3 files listed above and move them to the *testing* folder.
 Inside this folder, move them to the *cleaned_data* folder.

 #### **Visualizing:**
 Option 1.
 To visualize the cleaned data for the shorter set that was scraped just now, navigate back to the *web_scraping* directory.
 Open the file called *data_visualization.py* and uncomment line 15 to navigate to the *testing* folder.
-Comment out lines 64, 65, 219, and 220.
+Comment out lines 64, 65, 219, 220, 319, and 320.
+Finally, add `"""` to lines 202 and 315 to comment out the functions that create the US-map graphs, because they cannot be made with data from simply 2 states, as explained above.
 Then run the file.

 Option 2.
 To visualize our complete set of data, simply navigate back to the *web_scraping* directory and run *data_visualization.py*.